bongjun/dcase2019-task5/README.md

 # DCASE 2019-task5
 This repository contains code to build models for [DCASE 2019 Challange-task5 (Urban sound tagging)](http://dcase.community/challenge2019/task-urban-sound-tagging).
-* Some scripts for manipulating the dataset and evaluating the model were taken from [the baseline code](https://github.com/sonyc-project/urban-sound-tagging-baseline) provided by the challange orginzers.
+* Some scripts for manipulating the dataset and evaluating the model were taken from [the baseline code](https://github.com/sonyc-project/urban-sound-tagging-baseline) provided by the challenge organizers.
 * The feature extraction codes (`vggish_utils/`) are from the repository of [VGGish model](https://github.com/tensorflow/models/tree/master/research/audioset).

 ## Task description
 The goal is to predict whether each of 23 (fine-grained) or 8 (coarse grained) sources of noise pollution is present in a 10-second recording.
-This is a multi-label and multi-class classification probelem. **My model only works for the 8 coarse-grained labels:**
+This is a multi-label and multi-class classification problem. **My model only works for the 8 coarse-grained labels:**
 * Classes: engine, machinery-impact, non-machinery-impact, powered-saw, alert-signal, music, human-voice, and dog.

 ## Model description
-* a CNN-based model: 6 convolutional layers +  3 fully-connceted layers
+* a CNN-based model: 6 convolutional layers +  3 fully-connected layers
 * Transfer learning from a part of [VGGish model](https://github.com/tensorflow/models/tree/master/research/audioset)
 * It takes a mel-spectrogram of 10-second recording and outputs scores which can be interpreted as probabilities of each class being present in the recording.
-* While data augmentation and using exteranl datasets are allowed in this task, none of them was used in this submission.
-After the labels for evaluation set is released, I will apply simple data augmentation techinques just to see if they help.
+* While data augmentation and using external datasets are allowed in this task, none of them was used in this submission.
+After the labels for evaluation set is released, I will apply simple data augmentation techniques just to see if they help.

 ## Installation
 You will need `Python3` to run the codes.